 Emmanuel College offers a four-year housing experience on its beautiful residential campus.
 The majority of students take advantage of this unparalleled opportunity to foster connections within their residence halls, engage in myriad co-curricular activities, and live just steps away from class with no commute time.

 LIFE IN BOSTON

 Emmanuel’s home in the heart of Boston is a huge part of the student life experience.
 In a cultural capital as dynamic as Boston, there is always something new to see or an old favorite to revisit.
-Emmanuel students enjoy all city life has to offer—exhilarating games and hard-won championships by our hometown sports teams, tons of green space and waterfront views, celebrated works of art, music and theatre and, of course, some of the best food in the country.
+Emmanuel students enjoy all that city life has to offer—exhilarating games and hard-won championships by the hometown sports teams, tons of green space and waterfront views, celebrated works of art, music, and theatre and, of course, some of the best food in the country.